Be this woman ……

 1. Add a portion of the sausage and bacon to the hot jar

-2. Add about 1 cup of pre-cooked beans to the jar with the meat.
+2. Add about 1 and one half cups of pre-cooked beans to the jar with the meat.
 It should fill the jar about half way with beans and meat.
-This recipe makes a saucy dish, there is a lot of liquid, if you want less sauce, add a few more beans to the jar, only 1 or 2 tablespoons of beans though.
-That sauce is good though over mashed potatoes!
+This recipe makes a saucy dish, there is a good amount of liquid, if you want less sauce, add a few more beans to the jar, only 1 or 2 tablespoons of beans though.
+That sauce is good over mashed potatoes!

 3. Now add sauce up to the shoulder of the jar